-The Impact of COVID-19
+The Impact of COVID-19 - Updated 2 April 2020

-- Given the material impact that COVID-19 is having on companies' cash-flows, and the unprecedented financial support packages being made available by the UK government as a result, it may be the case that the criteria around wrongful trading will be relaxed, to enable businesses to continue to operate and/or to be mothballed through this turbulent period without creating additional unnecessary risks for directors.
-As at the time of preparing this note, this has not happened.
-Therefore, directors should proceed on the basis that they need to comply with the wrongful trading provisions as set out above.
-However, in all probability with far more leniency being shown, provided directors have properly evaluated and documented their decisions and they are reasonable in all the circumstances - With that in mind, if directors cannot satisfy themselves on the points listed under trading insolvently/wrongful trading, to mitigate against this risk, they should at the very least: - Ensure that they monitor UK government advice that impacts their business and any new or amended UK government financial support that is made available - Seek professional advice at the earliest opportunity, in particular whether it will be appropriate to "mothball" the business until the COVID-19 pandemic allows businesses to trade on something approaching a business as usual basis - Refrain from entering into transactions that are not in the ordinary course of their business, and - Minimise their outgoings and preserve cash as best they can
+- As a result of the material impact that the coronavirus disease 2019 (COVID-19) is having on companies' cash flows, and further to the unprecedented financial support packages being made available by the UK government as a result, the UK government announced on 28 March 2020 that it would be suspending the wrongful trading regime for a period of three months.
+The legislation that is required to effect that change has not yet been enacted, but the government's announcement stated that the suspension would be backdated, to commence on 1 March 2020.
+At the time of preparing this note, it remains unclear what form that suspension will take; the devil is likely to be in the detail regarding its exact scope and how it interacts with the other provisions of the insolvency legislation. - Regardless of the suspension, in the event that directors cannot satisfy themselves that they are not insolvent, they should at the very least: - Ensure that they monitor UK government advice that impacts their business and any new or amended UK government financial support that is made available - Seek professional advice at the earliest opportunity, in particular whether it will be appropriate to "mothball" the business until the COVID-19 pandemic allows businesses to trade on something approaching a business as usual basis - Refrain from entering into transactions that are not in the ordinary course of their business - Minimise their outgoings and preserve cash as best they can